Who is in poverty in London?

 As a result, families with children are the most likely to be in poverty.

-Some groups are more likely to be in poverty than others
+Some people are more likely to be in poverty than others

-Our society is very unequal in lots of ways.
+Our society is unequal in lots of ways and structural and systemic issues can keep people trapped in poverty.
 For example, Black and minoritised people are often locked out of opportunities.
 So are Disabled people.

 Head to the next section to learn about the reasons for these high poverty rates.
 Or explore our data-sets for poverty by demographics.